 If you're visiting in the fall and winter instead, you'll find plenty of ways to celebrate the holidays in Annapolis, too.
 Depending on when you visit, you're likely to encounter a number of great Halloween parties, Thanksgiving parades, Christmas lights and villages, New Year's Eve events, and even Valentine's Day adventures.

-Speaking of seasonal events, one way you can truly celebrate the sailing culture of Annapolis is by watching a boat race in the Chesapeake Bay starting at the Annapolis Yacht Club.
+One way you can truly celebrate the sailing culture of Annapolis is by watching a boat race in the Chesapeake Bay starting at the Annapolis Yacht Club.
 Races begin the final Wednesday in April and run through the second Wednesday in September, and the starting gun for the first race is usually fired around 6 p.m.

 During the weekly event, more than 130 sailboats race through shimmering waters around several marks in the Chesapeake Bay and return to Spa Creek for a finish in front of the Annapolis Yacht Club.
 This full service, year-round private yacht club provides a variety of programs for members as well as some special events even non-members can enjoy.

-Stop by the Annapolis Yacht Club to learn more about cruising for sailors and power boaters; to enroll in a vigorous junior sailing program; to take part in educational winter activities; or to attend a social or first-class dining event in the banquet facilities.
+Stop by the Annapolis Yacht Club to learn more about cruising for sailors and power boaters; to enroll in a vigorous junior sailing program; to take part in educational winter activities, or to attend a social or first-class dining event in the banquet facilities.

 Year-round events bring the community of Annapolis together at the state-of-the-art sports facility known at the Navy-Marine Corps Stadium.